greg-raven/grus/_posts/2008-11-04-kleptocrats-on-parade.md

 - government power
 ---

-According to [this article](https://www.carolinajournal.com/articles/display_story.html?id=5081), "Democrats in the U.S. House have been conducting hearings on proposals to confiscate workers' personal retirement accounts --- including 401(k)s and IRAs --- and convert them to accounts managed by the Social Security Administration."
+According to an [article in the *Carolina Journal*](https://www.carolinajournal.com/dems-target-private-retirement-accounts/), "Democrats in the U.S. House have been conducting hearings on proposals to confiscate workers' personal retirement accounts --- including 401(k)s and IRAs --- and convert them to accounts managed by the Social Security Administration."

 Let me see if I've got this right: